Dance Like There's No Tomorrow

 "Dance Like There's No Tomorrow" is a song by American singer Paula Abdul and American musician Randy Jackson.
-It was Abdul's first single release in nearly twelve years.
-The song was produced by DEEKAY and Randy Jackson and appears on Jackson's album Randy Jackson's Music Club, Vol. 1.
+At the time, both were judges on the American reality competition series American Idol.
+Produced by Jackson and DEEKAY, it was released on January 18, 2008, as the lead single for Jackson's compilation album Randy Jackson's Music Club, Vol. 1.
+The single served as Abdul's first release in twelve years.

-"Dance Like There's No Tomorrow" reached number two on the Billboard Dance Club Songs chart and peaked at number 62 on the Hot 100 chart.
-It also charted in Canada and Romania at number 68 and 87 respectively.
-As of March 2008, the song has sold 189,000 digital downloads.
+"Dance Like There's No Tomorrow" was a minor success in the United States, reaching number 62 on the Hot 100 chart, and number two on the Billboard Dance Club Songs component chart.
+The single saw less success outside the United States, charting only in Canada and Romania.

-Release
+Background and release

+Although Abdul reached success with her first two studio albums in the early 1990s, her third album Head over Heels in 1995 failed to achieve similar results.
+Although a moderate success, its first two singles from the album struggled on the charts — with only the lead "My Love Is for Real" barely the top thirty — while its final single "Ain't Never Gonna Give You Up" missed the chart entirely.
+Though initially beginning work on another album — during which she co-wrote "Spinning Around" — the album failed to materialize due to the disappointment of Head over Heels and Abdul facing chronic pain issues stemming from various injuries.

+In 2002, Abdul joined the Fox reality competition series American Idol as a judge with Simon Cowell and Randy Jackson.
+The series was a near-immediate ratings success, consistently becoming the number one television series in overall viewership for the television season and returning Abdul to prominence.
+By 2007, Jackson enlisted Abdul to record a piece for his first album.

-The song was first premiered by KIIS FM in Los Angeles on January 18, 2008.
+The song premiered on KIIS FM in Los Angeles on January 18, 2008.
 It is the first single off Randy Jackson's debut album, Music Club: Volume 1 (2008).

+By March 2008, the song sold 189,000 digital downloads.

 Live performance

-Paula Abdul pre-taped a performance that aired during the pre-game show for Super Bowl XLII.
-Abdul performed a dance routine with several back-up dancers while Jackson played bass guitar with the band.
-Although she lip-synced, the performance still managed to receive some favorable reviews.
-Jim Cantiello from MTV wrote, "sure, her pre-game performance of 'Dance Like There's No Tomorrow' was pretaped.
-And yes, it certainly looked like she was lip-syncing Cotillard-style.
+A pre-taped performance by Abdul aired during the pre-game show for Super Bowl XLII.
+Abdul performed a dance routine with several back-up dancers while lip-syncing, and Jackson played bass guitar with the band.
+The performance received mixed reviews, with Jim Cantiello from MTV writing, "it certainly looked like she was lip-syncing Cotillard-style.
 But I have to admit, I thought she nailed it."
-Another MTV review was less kind: "The painfully '80s Janet Jackson rip-off tune and skinny-tie-era backup dancers made Abdul look like the Mrs. Robinson of dance pop.
+Conversely, another MTV review stated, "The painfully '80s Janet Jackson rip-off tune and skinny-tie-era backup dancers made Abdul look like the Mrs. Robinson of dance pop.
 Judging those kids on 'Idol' just got a lot harder."